brentvollebregt/nitratine.net/posts/colour/post.md

 - Mix Colours: When you find duplicates of colours, mix them to find a new colour
 - Achievements: Get milestone achievements as you play
 - Gestures: Swipe to get to different areas of the app (can be toggled)

-## Bug Reporting and Feedback
-Think you've found a bug or just want to give back some feedback?
-Send me an [email](mailto://{{ site_config.email }}?subject=Colour%20Bug%20Report) and I'll look into it!
-For bug reports please include:
-- Your name
-- Model of your phone
-- Android version
-- A summary of the bug
-- How you found the bug (how to reproduce it)

 ## Other Projects Used
 - [github.com/chiralcode/Android-Color-Picker](https://github.com/chiralcode/Android-Color-Picker)